No critters ‘round here

 Km hiked today: 32

 Today ends up being our longest day.
 32 km.
 I'm happy but sad at the same time.
-It’s the first day we see other houses than the official huts and it just tells me that civilisation is right around the corner.
+It’s the first day we see other houses besides the official huts, and it just tells me that civilization is right around the corner.
 Me no like.

 Dog Town